aws-samples/amazon-transcribe-live-meeting-assistant/lma-virtual-participant-stack/README.md

 - By using the Virtual Participant instead of the browser extension, you are free to use the native Chime, or Zoom app on your desktop rather than being compelled to running the meeting in your browser.
 - You can also have the Virtual Participant join the meeting before you do (it joins as a separate participant) or stay on the call after you drop.
 In fact it could even join calls you've been invited to even if you don't join at all.
 Of course, while this is possible, you'll need to explain the presence of your LMA participant to others on the meeting, and get their permission.

-Use the new "Virtual Participant (Beta)" tab to have LMA join your Chime or Zoom call.
+Use the new "Virtual Participant (Preview)" tab to have LMA join your Chime or Zoom call.

   ![VirtualParticipantLink](./images/virtual-participant-link.png)